 Ajwain or Carom Seeds have many Ayurvedic benefits and are an instant and effective remedy for all digestive problems like acidity, bloating, indigestion, stomach ache, flatulence, etc. Not only that, chewing some carom seeds after a heavy meal makes digestion of food very easy and gives instant relief from heaviness in the stomach.
 Along with curing digestive issues, carom seeds also has many other health benefits and medicinal values.

-Carom seeds are called Ugragandha in sanskrit (Ugra– strong, Gandha– smell) for its strong smell.
-Ajwain balances Pitta dosha and alleviates kapha and vata dosha.
+Carom seeds are called Ugragandha in Sanskrit (Ugra– strong, Gandha– smell) for its strong smell.
+Ajwain balances Pitta dosha and alleviates Kapha and Vata dosha.
 Read my earlier blog to know more about Vata, Pitta and Kapha click here.
-Carom seeds have a pungent taste, with a slight bitter undertone.
-Its flavor is somewhat similar to oregano.
+Carom seeds have a pungent taste, with a slightly bitter undertone.
+Its flavour is somewhat similar to oregano.

 What makes Carom seeds so special?